tnscorcoran/openshift-operators/README.md

 # Openshift Operator Demos

 ### Introduction
-This is a discussion around Kubernetes/Openshift [Operators](https://coreos.com/blog/introducing-operator-framework) including instructions and a recording of how to create a demonstration of them on Openshift, the world's leading commercial Kubernetes distribution.
+This is a discussion around Kubernetes/Openshift [Operators](https://coreos.com/blog/introducing-operator-framework) including instructions and a recording of how to create a demonstration of them.
+We'll use Red Hat [Openshift](https://www.openshift.com/), the world's leading commercial Kubernetes distribution.

 An [Operator](https://coreos.com/blog/introducing-operator-framework) is a piece of software that runs on Kubernetes that embeds operational knowledge around your containerised applications.
 An operator allows you to automate and re-use that knowledge to manage your application on an ongoing basis.
 Tasks typically undertaken by operators include:
 - when and how to upgrade your application as new underlying components become available
 - application and data backup management